Aquarium Plants; General Care (Basics), Substrate, Ferts, CO2, Lighting, Dips and other Factors.

 Let us know a live aquarium plant site and why you think it should be recommended.

-Algae control in a tank is often best accomplished by having plants out compete the algae for nutrients.
+Algae control in a tank is often most simply accomplished by having plants out compete the algae for nutrients.

 One way to control algae is to add CO2 (or bio-available carbon).